jessicaano92/react_mock_lizcoopermusic/README.md

 ## Description

-This React website is built using React Hooks and React Router.
+This simple and clean React website is built using React Hooks and React Router.
 It is a fully responsive website with emphasis on the responsiveness of the navbar and dropdown menu.

 ## Installation